 How does the program work?

-The State will book hotel rooms in participating counties for workers who need to self-isolate for up to 14 days.
-The State will coordinate with local administrators who manage the program.
+The State books hotel rooms in participating counties for workers who need to self-isolate for up to 14 days.
+The State coordinates with local administrators who manage the program.

 - Serve as primary point of contact with workers who need isolation housing